-Take this passage in Mark from our Gospel lesson.
 "How difficult it will be for those who have wealth to enter the kingdom of God...
 It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God."
-We've got a great principle here.
-Greed has no place in God's kingdom.
+In other words, greed has no place in God's kingdom.
 God does not look at a man's wealth.
 The pursuit of possessions will only hinder your faith and witness.
-Good stuff.

-But that still doesn't help us answer the tough questions.
-How much should I give to the church?
+And this continues to leave us with some tough questions.
+Questions like: How much should I give to the church?
 Where is the line between prudent savings and greed?
 How generous do I need to be?
-The Bible seems pretty good at telling us what we shouldn't do, but it's not quite so clear on what we should do.
+Jesus is pretty clear about what we shouldn't do, but he's not quite so clear on what we should do.

-But that's why I love this passage from Ecclesiastes.
+But that's why I love this passage from Ecclesiastes that we read along side this Gospel lesson today.
 That's why I love the book of Ecclesiastes in general.
 Because there's nothing like a grumpy old man to 'tell it like it is'.